Validating “Alice’s Looking Glass”

 I don’t know if this is just a case of “everything looking like a nail to a hammer,” but that was exactly what I had been “seeing” MCPS doing as they capitalized on the relational uses of communications technology to develop and sustain the process scaffolds that are enabling them to better respond to the needs of each child.

 So, Alice’s Looking Glass “works” (for me)… but that means it also has the potential to serve as a practical and predictive tool for effective planning for others.
 Could it serve as the “window” Peter Drucker was alluding to when he said– “I never predict.
-I just look out the window and see what’s visible—but not yet seen.
+I just look out the window and see what’s visible—but not yet seen. … I look for things that have already happened, and have not yet had consequences … and I foresee them.”

-I believe it can, which is why when I set up this site’s basic structure I set aside a “space”– What can be seen…and learned?to hold any possibly new understandings that emerged from the way-of-thinking the lens supported, with the hope that they might be used as catalysts for continued thinking and learning dialogues with those who wish to join in as thinking partners and co-learners.
+I believe it can, which is why when I set up this site’s basic structure I set aside a “space”– What can be seen…and learned? — to hold any possibly new understandings that emerged from the way-of-thinking the lens supported, with the hope that they might be used as catalysts for continued thinking and learning dialogues with those who wish to join in as thinking partners and co-learners.

 At this point, the following five have been loaded in it: